AdobeDocs/livefyre.de-DE/help/using/c-about-apps/c-comments/r-comments-customizations.md

 * **[!UICONTROL User tags]**

-   Sofern aktiviert, werden Benutzertags mit veröffentlichten Inhalten angezeigt.
+   Wenn diese Option aktiviert ist, werden Benutzer-Tags mit veröffentlichten Inhalten angezeigt.

 * **[!UICONTROL User avatars]**

-   Sofern aktiviert, werden Benutzeravatare mit veröffentlichten Inhalten angezeigt.
+   Wenn diese Option aktiviert ist, werden Benutzeravatare mit veröffentlichten Inhalten angezeigt.

 * **[!UICONTROL Number of replies to load]**

    Die Anzahl der Antworten auf einen zu ladenden Kommentar.
-Alle weiteren Antworten auf einen Kommentar werden reduziert, wobei die Anzahl der Antworten angezeigt wird.
+Alle weiteren Antworten auf einen Kommentar nach dieser Nummer werden reduziert, mit einem Zähler, um die Anzahl der Antworten anzuzeigen.

 * **[!UICONTROL Users may upload photos]**

-   Wenn aktiviert, können Benutzer Fotos hochladen.
+   If enabled users may upload photos.

 * **[!UICONTROL Users may share posts]**

-   Wenn aktiviert, können Benutzer Beiträge freigeben.
-Wenn diese Option aktiviert ist, können Benutzer gepostete Inhalte für Twitter, Facebook oder linkedin freigeben.
-Weitere Informationen zur Aktivierung der Freigabe finden Sie unter Einstellungen &gt; Integrationseinstellungen &gt; Social Sharing.
+   If enabled users may share posts.
+If enabled, users may share posted content to Twitter, Facebook, or LinkedIn.
+For more information on enabling sharing, see Settings &gt; Integration Settings &gt; Social Sharing.

 * **[!UICONTROL Featured content at top of stream]**

-   Wenn diese Option aktiviert ist, werden dargestellte Inhalte über dem Editor in der App angezeigt.
+   When enabled, Featured content will be displayed above the editor in the App.

 * **[!UICONTROL High velocity comment queuing]**

-   Ermöglicht es Ihnen, die Geschwindigkeit zu steuern, mit der Kommentare auf der Seite angezeigt werden und die am besten für eine hohe Geschwindigkeit verwendet werden.
-Bei Aktivierung listet Livefyre die Anzahl neuer Kommentare oben im Stream auf, anstatt den gesamten Inhalt anzuzeigen.
-Durch Klicken auf diese Zahl werden die 10 ältesten Kommentare im Stream angezeigt.
+   Allows you to control the speed with which comments are displayed on the page, and is best used for high velocity conversations.
+When enabled, Livefyre will list the number of new comments at the top of the stream, rather than displaying content in its entirety.
+Clicking this number will display the 10 oldest comments in the stream.

 * **[!UICONTROL Most liked comment sort]**

-   Sofern aktiviert, können Benutzer nach **[!UICONTROL Top Comments]** oder **[!UICONTROL Hot Threads]** nach (zusätzlich zu den Standard **[!UICONTROL Newest]** - und **[!UICONTROL Oldest]** Sortieroptionen) sortieren.
+   If enabled, allows users to sort by  or  (in addition to the default  and  sort options).**[!UICONTROL Top Comments]****[!UICONTROL Hot Threads]****[!UICONTROL Newest]****[!UICONTROL Oldest]**

-Sie können Kommentare mithilfe von:
+You can customize Comments using:

-* **[!UICONTROL Style]** und **[!UICONTROL Config]** Optionen für alle Apps im **[!UICONTROL App Designer]**.
-Weitere Informationen zum Standard **[!UICONTROL Style]** und den **[!UICONTROL Config]** Optionen für alle Apps im **[!UICONTROL App Designer]** Abschnitt finden Sie unter Anpassen von Apps.
+* **[!UICONTROL Style]** and  options for all Apps in the . **[!UICONTROL Config]****[!UICONTROL App Designer]** See Customizing Apps for details on the standard  and  options for all Apps in the .**[!UICONTROL Style]****[!UICONTROL Config]****[!UICONTROL App Designer]**

 * **[!UICONTROL Integration tools]**.
-Weitere Informationen zum Anpassen von Kommentaren mit Integrationswerkzeugen finden Sie unter Kommentare.
+See Comments for more on how to customize Comments using Integration Tools.